shiryz/call-it-back/README.md

 obj[1]();
 ```
 Answer: Yes you can, if you run these lines you'll get "The first property" logged to your console.
-Notice that we invoke the function by adding parenthesis to `obj[1]`, without them all we'll get is the function itself (lines of code, that mean nothing if not executed!).
+Notice that we invoke the function by adding parentheses to `obj[1]`, without them all we'll get is the function itself (lines of code, that mean nothing if not executed!).

 - And arrays? can a function be a value in an array?
 Yes! it can.